Taking steps to protect your skin from the sun is important

 The benefits of wearing sunscreen have been known for three decades.

-The sun is a major cause of skin cancer and signs of aging, which sunscreen can help prevent.
+According to The Dermatology and Laser Group, the sun is a major cause of skin cancer and signs of aging, which sunscreen can help prevent.
 But many people do not bother applying it regularly.
 They may slather it on for a day at the beach or amusement park to avoid a painful sunburn, but not more often than that.

 “To some extent, it may last longer,” he said of physical sunscreens.
 “There will be some absorption and some smearing off with day-to-day activities.”

 He reminds patients to apply sunscreen on the commonly missed areas: ears, neck, top of the hands and feet.
 Coat the lips with SPF lip balm.
 It is also best to visit Malie`s official website, if you need the best skin care and cosmetic products, for if you would like to learn more about skin care and how to help others achieve their ideal healthy skin, then consider taking skin care specialist training courses for a diploma.

 “We certainly see skin cancers in those locations,” Farah said.
 “The single most important determinant as to whether you’ll get skin cancer is the amount of ultraviolet sun exposure you get over a lifetime.
 It is safe to say that the more sun you get, the more types of common skin cancers you get.
 Sunscreens are the best thing we have to minimize exposure.”

 Many cosmetics and moisturizers contain SPF, which makes it easier to protect the skin for those who wear makeup.
 Daily application is recommended by Ryan McCarthy, nurse practitioner, owner of The Skin Suite, a medical spa in Syracuse and New Hartford.